viveleloren/Eat-Da-Burger/README.md

 # Eat-Da-Burger

-UCD Coding Boot Camp - Eat-Da-Burger - Assignment #12 (Node, Express, Handlebars)
+UCD Coding Boot Camp - Eat-Da-Burger - Assignment #14 (Node, Express, Handlebars)

  <p></p>

-**Project Description** - Eat-Da-Burger is a full-stack web application that ??.
+**Project Description** - The goal was to create a Burger App using Node Express Handlebars and our own ORM.
+It uses the MVC design pattern, Node and MySQL to query and route data to the app and Handlebars to generate the HTML.

 ## Application Heroku Link